RyanLee64/Academic-Private-Work/README.md

  5. Programming Project 5: Dijkstra's Algorithm: this was the final programming project and it was really neat because wrapping my head around Dijkstra's in 1004 took a while but by this point I not only really thoroughly understood the use case for Dijkstra but also several other shortest path algorithms.
 Feeling comfortable programming this was really neat.
 We interacted with Dijkstra's through a GUI supplied by one of Professor Blaer's TAs that mapped out all of the major metros in the US.
 I personally for some reason was really struck by this.
 Getting to look at the source code made me less-intimidated about coding a GUI and was one of the inspirations for making a GUI for the Report Builder Helper I created for Social Standards.
   * *Grade 60/60*

+### COMS 3203 -- Discrete Mathematics
+**Professor: Ansaf Salleb-Aouissi**
+**Semester: Fall 2020**

+3203 is Columbia's introductory Discrete Mathematics course.
+It covered everything from propositional logic, to proof techniques, counting, number theory, etc. The course was not incredibly programming heavy.
+This being said, there were a few Python projects which allowed us to code some math(y) things.
+There are brief breakdowns to a couple of these assignments below.

+1. Coding 1:
+  * A Fibonacci program which examines recursively finds the nth fibonacci number
+2. Coding 2:
+  * A program which takes a list of lists that contain a logical expression and outputs the human readable propositional logic statement.
+  * A program which again takes a list of lists and evaluates the expression and returns a binary T/F evaluation.
+  * A program which again takes a list of lists and outputs a truth table containing each of the lists (propositions).

 ### COMS 1004 -- Introduction To Computer Science/Programming in Java
 **Professor: Adam Cannon**